jotd666/amidar500/README.md

 - undo_paint: not perfect but pretty close
 - paint: missing bottom right corner
 - can paint corner with no painted neighbours
-- attack timeout is not accurate: level 1: too early
 - paint bonus level: paint when moving, not on update (avoids tricky stuff & missing paint)